mattcarlotta/nvi/README.md

 # nvi

-nvi (en-vee) is a fast, cross-platform, exec-free, RegEx-free `.env` parser, scanner and emitter.
+A fast and minimal cross-platform CLI `.env` parser, environment-variable scanner and emitter.

 - 0 dependencies
-- Language and framework agnostic
+- Language and framework agnostic (replaces language specfic env packages)
-- Parses one or more `.env` files
+- Sequentially parses one or more `.env` files
-- Handles `${KEY}` interpolations
+- Supports `${KEY}` interpolations, `#` comments, `'` and `"` quotes, and `\` delimited multiline values
-- Supports multiline values via `\` (backslash-newline) delimiter
+- Scans project files for environment-variable references across many [languages](#supported-file-extensions-to-the-right-of-the-language) and marks them as required
-- Optionally scans project files for environment-variable references across many [languages](#supported-file-extensions-to-the-right-of-the-language) and sets them as required
+- Checks required environment-variables are defined before command execution
-- Optionally validates required keys to be defined before command execution
+- Supports ignoring environment-variables that may be set at run-time

 ## Installation

 For the best compatibility [build and install from source](#build-and-install-from-source).

-Otherwise, download a precompiled binary from [releases](https://github.com/mattcarlotta/nvi-bin/releases/).
+Otherwise, download a precompiled binary from [releases](https://github.com/mattcarlotta/nvi/releases/).

 Then extract the precompiled binary and place it within a directory recognized by `$PATH` (POSIX) or `Path` (PowerShell).